Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 ## 2.2 The explorer

 In the explorer to the left, all controls used in your visualization are listed.
-In the Explorer's folder structure, all data sources, dataflows, variables, scripts, and resources are displayed.
+In the explorer's folder structure, all data sources, dataflows, variables, scripts, and resources are displayed.
 Under the last item [Screens] you will find a listing of all existing visual elements on your workspace.
 Since you have not added any controls yet, you should start out with empty folders.